opengeospatial/geopackage/spec.md

 table row is 1 (true) then the pixel sizes for adjacent zoom levels in the tiles table SHALL only vary by powers of 2.

-> **Requirement 20**   /gpkg/1.0/req/core/tiles_table
+> **Requirement 21**   /gpkg/1.0/req/core/times_two_zoom

-> All tile matrix sets in a GeoPackage SHALL be contained in tiles tables as defined in clause 6.3.6.3 and table 15 and exemplified by table xx.
+> A GeoPackage SHALL support tile matrix set zoom levels for pixel sizes that differ by powers of two between adjacent zoom levels.

 [[Note 11]] (#note-11) and [[Note 12]] (#note-12)